Portfolio Investment

 Being an entrepreneur, business owner, founder, etc. brings with it a unique set of challenges when trying to figure out how you should balance your investment portfolio.
 Perhaps you are just starting your next venture and might need to take money out of your retirement and investment portfolios to help fund it.
 Perhaps your startup is scaling and becoming your most valuable asset.
 Things like these should be taken into consideration when thinking about your investments.
 Here are some tips that may help you be better prepared:

 So, be selfish.
 Set aside an hour, figure out what your investing strategies should be, put them into place, and then go back to doing what you love and are passionate about.
-I have found that delaying decisions like this tend to be more of a distraction then just spending the time on them to begin with.
+I have found that delaying decisions like this tends to be more of a distraction than just spending time on them, to begin with.
 Once you get it sorted out, you can then take it off your mental list and go back to doing what is most important to you.
 The better you take care of yourself, including your finances, the better prepared you will be to take care of the more pressing things in your life.

 Have you made it past the stressful startup stage of your business?
 Are you starting to scale, measuring your business growth each year in multiples of X?
 Congratulations!
 However, this does present a new unique challenge and planning opportunity for your overall investment strategy.
 Your business is starting to dominate your overall net worth, growing faster than any other investment you own, yet it is also the riskiest and most illiquid asset you own.